Jenny Silver

-Jenny Maria Öhlund, better known as Jenny Silver (born January 22, 1974), is a Swedish singer.
+Jenny Maria Öhlund (born 22 January 1974), better known as Jenny Silver, is a Swedish singer.

 Career

 Jenny Silver started her career in the dance band Candela, which was signed to Bert Karlsson's label, Mariann Grammofon, from 1991 to 1997.
 Candela made it big in 1994 with a string of hit songs that also reached the Svensktoppen charts.
 Then known as Jenny Öhlund, she was named the "Queen of Dance Bands" and was named by the media as "the next Lotta Engberg".

 Silver has also sung in the rock band Holden, which was signed to Dead Frog Records, and has been in collaborations with Totta Näslund.
 Releasing her solo album Lyckling in 1997 with Andersson Records, she toured as duet partner with actor Thorsten Flinck, and she also landed the leading roles in the Swedish versions of the musicals, Evita and Jesus Christ Superstar.
-In 2004 she recorded a cover of the Sex Pistols' classic song, "God Save the Queen," for a compilation album called Rendezvous.
+In 2004 she recorded a cover of the Sex Pistols' classic song, "God Save the Queen", for a compilation album called Rendezvous.